Yohansgit/Hospital_Readmission_Risk_Prediction/README.md

 ## 📊 Part 6: Model Performance
 A note on metrics for this imbalanced dataset.
 The target variable (`readmitted < 30 days`) only represents ~11% of the data.
 This means a naive model that always predicts "No Readmission" would have 89% accuracy.
 Therefore, **Accuracy is a misleading metric.**
 The primary metric for this business problem is **ROC AUC** (Area Under the Receiver Operating Characteristic curve), which measures the model's ability to distinguish between the positive and negative classes.
-This performance enables the hospital to identify the top decile of riskky patients with significantly better than random selection.
+This performance enables the hospital to identify the top decile of risky patients with significantly better than random selection.

+🔷**Final Model (LightGBM):**
-🔷**Final Model (LightGBM): ROC AUC 0.72**
+ROC AUC **0.72**

 ## 📁 Part 7: Repository & How to Run

 **1. Repository Structure:**
 ├── 📂 notebooks/
 │   ├── 🔗 01_Data_Ingest_and_ETL_(PySpark).ipynb
 │   ├── 🔗 02_Feature_Engineering_(PySpark).ipynb
 │   ├── 🔗 03_Model_Training_and_Evaluation.ipynb
 │   └── 🔗 04_Insight_Generation_and_Visualization.ipynb
 ├── 📂 data/
-│   └── 📄 README.md  (Explains how to download the "Diabetes 100k-US hospitals" dataset)
+│   └── 📄 README.md  (Explains how to download the "Diabetes 130-US hospitals" dataset)
 ├── 📂 images/
 │   ├── 🖼️ trifecta_loom.png
 │   ├── 🖼️ trifecta_dashboard.png